 for some explicit $\delta'$ which depends on $\delta$, $\nu(A)$ and $\nu(B)$.
 We may write

-where the last bound follows from the standard Chernoff bound.
+where the last bound follows from the Chernoff bound for binomial distributions.
 The last sum is bounded by some constant times $n^{1/2} \exp(- 2 \delta^2 n^{1/2})$; the same holds with the set $B$, so we obtain after a union bound,

-for some $K' > 0$ and the proof in the case $\alpha \in (1,2]$ is complete.
+for some $K > 0$ and the proof in the case $\alpha \in (1,2]$ is complete.

 The argument is very similar in the case $\alpha=1$, appealing to~\eqref{eq:LLT_GW_Cauchy_loc} and~\eqref{eq:LLT_GW_Cauchy_gen}, we leave the details to the reader. \end{proof}

 In the next theorem, we prove that the empirical jump distribution of our conditioned paths fits in our general framework.
 For any path $P = (P_i)_{i \ge 0}$, we let $\Delta(P) = \max\{i \ge 1 : P_i - P_{i-1}\}$ be the largest jump, and we let $\Delta'(P)$ be the second largest jump.